elixir-europe/infectious-diseases-toolkit/showcase/linked-cohort-data.md

 The Cohort Browser lists discovery metadata of cohort studies and provides links to the available data types.
 Where possible, basic aggregate data are also included and future search and filtering functionality will allow users to locate datasets of interest.

-## What can you use the SHOWCASE for?
+## What can you use the showcase for?

 - this showcase provides a proof of concept for linking and sharing of entire cohort datasets in line with FAIR principles, with data sharing being as open as possible and as closed as necessary.
 - this showcase provides the first public, cohort study example of linking different biological data types, at the sample-level, across dedicated archives.